adamgreig/ecpdap/README.md

 ## Pre-built Binaries

 Pre-built binaries are available for Windows and Linux on the [Releases] page.
+ECPDAP is also packaged for NixOS under the `ecpdap` attribute.
 You must have [libusb] installed or available on your system, and you must have permissions or drivers set up to access your CMSIS-DAP probe.

 [Releases]: https://github.com/adamgreig/ecpdap/releases
 [libusb]: https://libusb.info